Cleaning Your Hockey Gear

 Quality wise, there are four major characteristics of a hockey skate that influence its price: weight, stiffness, moisture management, and blade quality.
 While you may certainly spring for a high-end skate at any level, what you “need” is essentially dictated by your level and frequency of play.

-To beginners or occasional rec-league players, we advise you to look at a mid-to-low priceline skate, with a softer boot, which gives you more mobility and makes them easier to break in.
-At this stage in your game, the additional coordination from a soft boot is worth the added weight and lack of moisture management.
+To beginners or occasional rec-league players, we advise you to look at what we call our "Performance Level" skates, with a softer boot, which gives you more mobility and makes them easier to break in.
+At this stage in your game, the additional comfort from a softer boot is worth the added weight and sacrifice in moisture management.

-Intermediates, there is an assortment of mid range skates to choose from.
+Intermediates, there is an assortment of "Elite Level" skates to choose from.
 A mid-price skate is made with lighter, stronger materials resulting in a stronger, lighter, quick drying skate that is easily affordable.

 Recommended Intermediate Skates: